Abdulrahman-Ayman-Farid/Google-Solution-Challenge/README.md

 ## Prerequisites

 - Python 3.9
+- Installing the dependencies(Libraries) mentioned below.

 ## Telegram Bot Integration

-- This project includes a Telegram bot for image analysis and defect detection.
+- This project includes a Telegram bot for testing our prototype.
-- The Code Include the `API Token` for our bot in the telegram app
+- The Code Include the `API Token` for our bot in the telegram app.
-- It Includes Our `API Key` for the Gemini pro vision
+- It Includes Our `API Key` for the Gemini pro vision.

 ## How to Run and Use